evilbunny2008/ColourPicker/README.md

 }
 ```

-And that's all that's all :)
+And that's all that's it takes! :)

 ## Example